United Empire

-United Empire (ユナイテッド・エンパイア, Yunaiteddo Enpaia), originally The Empire (ジ・エンパイア, Ji Enpaia), is a professional wrestling faction, performing in New Japan Pro-Wrestling (NJPW) and RevPro.
-The faction is led by Will Ospreay.
+United Empire (ユナイテッド・エンパイア, Yunaiteddo Enpaia), originally The Empire (ジ・エンパイア, Ji Enpaia), is a professional wrestling faction predominately performing in New Japan Pro-Wrestling (NJPW), but also have members in All Elite Wrestling (AEW) and Consejo Mundial de Lucha Libre (CMLL).
+The stable is led by Callum Newman.

-The group was formed in October 2020 by Ospreay and Great-O-Khan, when Ospreay turned on his Chaos stablemate Kazuchika Okada during the G1 Climax.
+The group was formed in October 2020 by Will Ospreay and Great-O-Khan, when Ospreay turned on his Chaos stablemate Kazuchika Okada during the G1 Climax.
 Fellow NJPW wrestlers Jeff Cobb and Aaron Henare would join, as well as freelancers T. J. Perkins and Francesco Akira, and the team of Kyle Fletcher & Mark Davis known as Aussie Open, and "Lord" Gideon Grey from RevPro.
-O-Khan is the current Undisputed British Heavyweight Champion in his first reign, and TJP & Akira are the current IWGP Junior Heavyweight Tag Team Champions in their first reign as a team and individually.

 Concept

 The formation's concept is based on the multitude of its members whereabout countries and cultures.
-So far, the stable has had members from seven different countries.
-Kyle Fletcher and Mark Davis from Australia, Jeff Cobb and T. J. Perkins from the United States, Will Ospreay, Gideon Grey and Bea Priestley from England, Aaron Henare from New Zealand, Great-O-Khan from Japan and finally Francesco Akira from Italy.
+So far, the stable has had members from eight different countries.
+Kyle Fletcher and Mark Davis from Australia, T. J. Perkins representing the Philippines, Jeff Cobb and Jakob Austin Young from the United States, Will Ospreay, Gideon Grey, Callum Newman, Dan Moloney and Bea Priestley from England, Aaron Henare from New Zealand, Great-O-Khan from Japan, Templario from Mexico, and finally Francesco Akira from Italy.

 History

-Formation (2020)
+Formation; Will Ospreay's leadership (2020–2024)

-On night 17 of G1 Climax 30, during a match between Chaos members Kazuchika Okada and Will Ospreay, Bea Priestley, Ospreay's girlfriend, made her debut appearance in NJPW, at ringside.
+On Night 17 of G1 Climax 30, during a match between Chaos members Kazuchika Okada and Will Ospreay, Bea Priestley, Ospreay's girlfriend, made her debut appearance in NJPW, at ringside.
 As Okada locked his Money Clip submission onto Ospreay, Priestley attempted to enter the ring, distracting the referee in the process.
 Tomoyuki Oka (now known as Great O-Khan) then made his surprise return from excursion and entered the ring behind the referee's back, attacking Okada with an iron claw slam, which allowed Ospreay to hit his Storm Breaker finisher, earning him the pinfall victory.
 After the match, Ospreay turned heel on Okada by attacking him with his Hidden Blade elbow strike to the back of his head.
 Later, in a backstage interview, Ospreay announced that he would officially leave Chaos to start a new faction with him, Priestley, and O-Khan called The Empire.
 O-Kharn later changed the spelling of his name to Great O-Khan, in reference to Genghis Khan of the Mongol Empire.
 Jeff Cobb joined the stable on November 15 when he was revealed to be O-Khan's mystery tag team partner for the annual World Tag League tournament.
 The duo would score 10 points (5 wins & 4 losses), not making the final, but getting a win over tournament finalists (and the previous year's winners), FinJuice (Juice Robinson & David Finlay).